 One of our directors owns an equity interest in America First Companies L.L.C. (or America First).
-A subsidiary of America First provides on-site management for the multifamily apartment properties in which we hold investments and earns fees based on the gross revenues of these properties.
-Because of the ownership in America First held by one of our directors, our agreements with America First and its subsidiaries may not be considered to have been negotiated at arm's-length.
+A subsidiary of America First provides on-site management for the multi-family apartment properties in which we hold investments and earns fees based on the gross revenues of these properties.
+This director also serves on the board of directors of AFAI and, through America First, has an interest in America First Apartment Advisory Corporation, AFAI's external advisor.
+Because of the ownership in America First held by this director, our agreements with America First and its subsidiaries may not be considered to have been negotiated at arm's-length.
 This relationship may also cause a conflict of interest in other situations where we are negotiating with America First.